austinvhuang/openmemex/README.md

 For links to external sites, a headless browser automatically caches the content of the link and stores it to create a local cached database of contents of all externally linked data.
 Besides the content cache and topic tags, each event has a few pieces (still-evolving) of additional metadata - a text note which can be edited to annotate the event, and a completion flag (intended to indicate that an event has bene "worked" by the user).

 Events can be filtered and retrieved in three ways - search, time, and topics.
-Search approximates a google-like search over the stream, time filters events by their time stamp, topic filters events by topic tags.
+Search functionality allows searching the stream (including locally cached content of links), time filters events by their time stamp, topic filters events by topic tags.

+## Contributing and Current Project State

+The implementation is currently at functioning pre-alpha MVP maturity.
+As the note at the top says, it should primarily be used by contributors at this point.

+There's lots of functionality to fill in and we're happy to have contributors join development, can DM [@austinvhuang on twitter](https://twitter.com/austinvhuang), message me on the Hasktorch slack server, or [join the OpenMemex discord](https://discord.gg/Afm4SVQn).

 # Project Organization

 There are currently 3 main components.

-- `frontend/` - this is the frontend user interface implementation, uses rust + yew compiles to wasm.
+- `frontend/` - this is the frontend user interface implementation.
+The frontend is implemented in rust + yew and compiles to wasm.
-- `server/` - this is the backend server, interacts with the database and in the future runs various automation tasks and (in the future) machine learning models.
+- `server/` - this is the backend implementation.
+It interacts with the sqlite database and in the future runs various automation tasks and (in the future) machine learning models.
 - `shared/` - shared backend operations - more or less reused modules between `server` and the two supporting command line tools below (`cli/` and `crawler/`)

 Additionally, there's two supporting command line tools (`omx` command line interface under `cli/` and `crawler` command line tool) which are mostly deprecated, except that the CLI is still needed on a first use to initialize the database table schemas.